kulbida/music-loader/README.md

 10. Exceptions for exceptional cases, we have designed this solution to consume bad data and void bad data propagation.
 However, this may not be the best idea for some specific instances in which data integrity is a significant factor.

-11. The proposed design can serve as a base foundation for simple ETL operations.
+11. The proposed design can serve as a base foundation for a simple ETL.
 Data validation allows you to call external services to check for e-mail validness or making database requests to get additional information.
 See the details below for a complete list of features.

 12. Note: for simplicity's sake, we do not check for the uniqueness of the data objects when we add to the collection as well as other extra features.
 The proposed solution allows for developing additional functionality in a modular way using public or private API.
 For example, we could move some of the logic into separate methods or classes for this example, we decided to keep things simple.